MZachmann/QA40xPlot/README.md

 QA40xPlot

-This application is a loose Fork of https://github.com/breedj/qa40x-audio-analyser, an excellent Windows Forms application that interfaces with the QA40x audio analyser.
+This Audio Analysis application is a loose Fork of https://github.com/breedj/qa40x-audio-analyser, an excellent Windows Forms application that interfaces with the QuantAsylum QA40x audio analyser.

-The changes here are twofold.
-First, it is using WPF instead of Windows Forms.

-Second, it contains :

-- an additional plot called Spectrum that is the usual QA40x spectral power plot but with a simpler user interface
-- an IMD test that's fairly simple, like the spectral sweep
+The analyzer contains

+- a spectral plot
+- an intermodulation distortion plot
+- a frequency response analyzer
+- a chart of THD vs Frequency
+- a chart of THD vs Amplitude.

+The code is based on C# and WPF (Windows Presentation Foundation).

 Before starting this application, first start the QA40x program.
 Minimize it if you want, but it is used for the REST interface.